glic3rinu/passlib/docs/password_hash_api.rst

 .. _crypt-methods:

+.. rst-class:: html-toggle

 Crypt Methods
 =============
 Taken together, the :meth:`~PasswordHash.genconfig` and :meth:`~PasswordHash.genhash`
 are two tightly-coupled methods that mimic the standard Unix "crypt" interface.
 The first method generates salt / configuration strings from a set of settings, and the second hashes the password using the provided configuration string.

 .. seealso::